Skipton Castle Woods

 Habitats

-Skipton Castle Woods have been leased by the owners of Skipton Castle to the Woodland Trust for 75 years and under our management the public has full access at all times.
+Skipton Castle Woods have been leased by the owners of Skipton Castle to the Woodland Trust for 75 years.
+Under our management the public has full access at all times.

 About Skipton Castle Woods

-Skipton Castle Woods is also part of the town’s industrial heritage, and once provided timber, stone and, most importantly, water.
-During the 18th and 19th centuries, water from Eller Beck was damned and fed to a series of dams and sluices to provide water for the woollen, saw and corn mills that made up the town’s industry.
-This water also fed into the Springs Canal which in turn supplied the iconic Leeds Liverpool Canal.
+The wood played a key role in Skipton’s industrial heritage, once providing timber, stone and, most importantly, water to feed the town's development.
+During the 18th and 19th centuries, water from Eller Beck was dammed and fed to a series of dams and sluices to provide water for the woollen, saw and corn mills that made up the town’s industry.
+This water also fed into the Springs Canal which in turn supplied the iconic Leeds and Liverpool Canal.

 A lasting legacy